 The essential townscape of Roche is a mix of commercial, farming and purely residential buildings.
-Its streetscapes are varied, and unpredictable in this respect; it would be a significant, potentially catastrophic, loss if this mix were to be lost, if it were arbitrarily decided that the road frontages should all be commercial or all residential, if all the myriad and entrancing outbuildings, sheds and leantos glimpsed all through the Village were to be removed or tidied up, their multifarious textures, details and materials homogenised by poor modern replacements, or unjustified bias against humble materials like corrugated iron, render or painted timber.
+Its streetscapes are varied, and unpredictable in this respect; it would be a significant, potentially catastrophic, loss if this mix were to be lost, if it were arbitrarily decided that the road frontages should all be commercial or all residential, if all the myriad and entrancing outbuildings, sheds and leantos glimpsed all through the village were to be removed or tidied up, their multifarious textures, details and materials homogenised by poor modern replacements, or unjustified bias against humble materials like corrugated iron, render or painted timber.

 There are no obviously industrial buildings or structures in Roche, in contrast with other china clay villages (Bugle, Stenalees or Nanpean, for instance).
 The abrupt change in slope, and evidence from 1946 aerial photographs, suggests possible archaeological evidence for tin-streaming south of Tremodrett Road (on land now heavily built upon), along which a leat runs, and some of the outbuildings to the rear of properties on the south side of the road, and to the rear of nos.
 13/15 Fore Street may just have origins linked to this.
-Apart from this, the smithies and workshops, and later garages, in Roche are not industrial as such - they are the normal trades and crafts expected in a typical Churchtown or rural market centre.
+Apart from this, the smithies and workshops, and later garages, in Roche are not industrial as such - they are the normal trades and crafts expected in a typical churchtown or rural market centre.

-The commercial buildings of Roche form an important sub-group within the Village, and have a wider importance.
-The sort of simple single storey shed used for workshops, retail shops and garages throughout the Village were formerly much more common in rural centres like this.
+The commercial buildings of Roche form an important sub-group within the village, and have a wider importance.
+The sort of simple single storey shed used for workshops, retail shops and garages throughout the village were formerly much more common in rural centres like this.
 A few survive in nearby Bugle, but Roche has a historically important collection.
-These range from the large barnlike building in Harmony Road, with its striking red corrugated iron roof (Fig. 3.18), to smaller timber chalets.
-Although of limited aesthetic or architectural pretension, these buildings have an historical importance as they show how a significant number of village shops appeared - and in Roche there is a continuing tradition of this sort of commercial property, as recently rebuilt premises follow the same simple shed-like pattern, entirely appropriate to the historic character and historic streetscape.
+These range from the large barnlike building in Harmony Road, with its striking red corrugated iron roof, to smaller timber chalets.
+Although of limited aesthetic or architectural pretension, these buildings have an historical importance as they show how a significant number of village shops appeared - and in Roche there is a continuing tradition of this sort of commercial property, as recently rebuilt premises follow the same simple shed-like pattern, entirely appropriate to the historic character and historic streetscene.
+An alternative approach to providing shop space was to add a lean-to to a residential property - the large shop added to Old bank House is an historic building occupying an important focal point in the streetscene.
+These lean-tos could be a delightful addition - that added to no. 17 Fore Street has an extremely rare small bay window, and a patterned glazed side window; these are unusual early-mid 19th century survivals.